-Woman on date with Winston Smith suing over his killing
+Woman hurt when Winston Smith was killed sues authorities

 The Marshals Service didn’t immediately reply to a message seeking comment.

-Askar’s attorneys are also pursuing a personal injury claim in state court against Hennepin and Ramsey counties, and against the Hennepin and Ramsey county sheriff’s offices.
+Askar’s attorneys are also pursuing a personal injury claim in state court against Hennepin and Ramsey counties, and against the Hennepin and Ramsey county sheriff’s offices and against the two deputies who fired their weapons.
 According to that claim, which Nguyen said was served on the parties but not filed in court, the task force members denied Askar’s civil rights, were negligent, committed assault and inflicted emotional distress.

 Among other things, Askar claims her civil rights were denied when the task force officers prevented her from leaving by using a vehicle to ram into the back of Smith’s SUV, smashing it into a barrier and leaving her trapped.
 She said authorities did not identify themselves as law enforcement as they surrounded the SUV, pointed guns at her, shouted commands and ultimately fired their weapons.